y683yz/test_petstore/README.md

 - Python/requests: API calls
 - Robot-framework: assertion, test run, trace/debug and reporting

-There are many options and high level libraries can be used.
-For this task these are enough.
+There are many options and high level libraries can be used definitely.
+For this task, this setup is enough.

 # Data structure
 ## Project: test_petstore
 - vars: define variables for POM selectors, URLs, user data and pets